muskaanshah/fun-with-triangles/README.md

 # fun-with-triangles
- This web page helps the user get to know a little more about traingles and then offers a quiz too
+ This web page helps the user get to know a little more about triangles and then offers a quiz too